AFC North champ Bengals will rest Burrow in season finale

 “I think any time you can get a little break at this point in the season,” Burrow said Wednesday.
 “You know, we played a lot of games, bodies are starting to wear down a little bit.
 You can rest me this week and get my body back to where it needs to be so I can be full strength, running around the way I need to be for Week 1 of the playoffs.”

-Other Cincinnati starters will be sidelined because of reserve/COVID-19 protocols, but should be back for the playoffs.
-They also include defensive end and sacks leader Trey Hendrickson, center Trey Hopkins, guard Quinton Spain and safety Vonn Bell.
+Running back Joe Mixon and other Cincinnati starters will be sidelined because of reserve/COVID-19 protocols, but should be back for the playoffs.
+They also include defensive end and sacks leader Trey Hendrickson, defensive lineman B.J.
+Hill, center Trey Hopkins, guard Quinton Spain and safety Vonn Bell.

 If the players don’t have symptoms, they are eligible to come off the list after five days.